WestGrid/visualizeThis/menu/humanities.md

 ![alt text]({{ site.baseurl }}/assets/img/genres.png "Genres over time")

 This plot has many shortcomings.
-For example, it includes newer editions of older books.
-One way to correct this would be to eliminate any works that were published not during an author's life.
+For example, it represents absolute and not relative frequency, and it includes newer editions of older books.
+One way to correct this latter shortcoming would be to eliminate any works that were not published during an author's life.
 To do this, you will need to use files in `Biography/` folder.

 ```python
 from rdflib import Graph, URIRef